acchou/SwiftFirebaseTests/README.md

 4. In the Firebase project you just created, click on **Add another app** and select **iOS**.
 Download the `GoogleService-Info.plist` file and place it into this project's root directory.

+5. Create a gmail account for testing (do *not* use your primary email account).

+6. Turn on the [Gmail API][] for your new Firebase project.
+Do not follow all of the instructions (which are for a quickstart project, not this project).
+Just follow the wizard link to automatically turn on the Gmail API, and select the test project you just created (`Testing`).
+Click cancel when prompted to add a crendential.

 5. Sign up for [Facebook for developers][] (needed to test Facebook login through Firebase auth).
 Create a new app, the name doesn't matter but I